 Tackle Dry Hair with a Natural Conditioning Hair Mask

-My rich conditioning hair mask recipe is wonderful at tackling your hair care needs.
-Whether your hair is a mountain of frizz, or if it simply lacks some normal moisture and luster, you’ll find that this natural hair mask treatment is the perfect solution.
-Made using traditional hair nourishing ingredients, like shea and cocoa butters, this conditioning hair mask recipe also contains aloe vera oil and baobab oil.
+This natural conditioning hair mask recipe is made using traditional hair nourishing ingredients, like shea and cocoa butters, this conditioning hair mask recipe also contains aloe vera oil and baobab oil.

 You may remember me using baobab oil previously in my dry skin salve recipe for it’s moisturizing and nourishing skin care benefits.
 However, baobab oil is equally beneficial in hair care products.
 When used in hair care applications, baobab oil not only moisturizes dry, thirsty hair, it also increases hair’s elasticity, protects hair from UV rays and pollution, offers intense hair repair, and gives hair a gorgeous gloss and shine.